Diving in Turks & Caicos

 Passport and/or Visa Requirements

 All U.S. citizens are required to present a passport, and do not need to obtain a visa.
-All persons leaving the T&C, pay a Government Departure Tax.
+All persons leaving the T&C, pay a Government Departure Tax of $20 which should be included in your International Airline ticket cost.

 Culture and Customs